What do you want to become?

 Similar to how a newspaper or magazine needs Writers and Editors, websites need Website Content Producers.
 This individual’s main responsibility is to develop interesting and unique content for a record label’s website.
 To do this, he or she must spend time researching and writing relevant articles, blurbs and blogs, with topics including artist biographies, tour information, announcements regarding new albums, and other features.

 Website Content Producers at larger record labels usually report to the Senior or Executive Website Content Producer, who oversees the work of all of the other Content Producers.
 The Website Content Producers themselves may be in charge of staff Copywriters and Graphic Designers, while other Content Producers are tasked with finding Freelancers to write articles on a variety of subjects.
-Once these stories are completed, Content Producers will edit and ready them for the Webmaster to put online.
+Once these stories are completed, Content Producers will edit and ready them to be published online.

 Other than physically writing, the Website Content Producer may be responsible for interviewing label artists and obtaining photos to add to the stories in order to make the stories more interesting.
-It is also the Content Producer’s job to create surveys, questionnaires or other materials distributed to site visitors.
+It is also the Content Producer’s job to create surveys, questionnaires or other materials distributed to site visitors, sometimes working in tandem with a Web Designer or Developer, if special design functions are needed.

 Their main goal is to keep their sites fresh, attractive and informative, or else the label will lose visitors.